 The most basic service is the finding of a suitable tenant; this usually includes advertising, vetting the tenant and showing them around the property.
 A good letting agent will have prospective tenants already registered on their database.
 A letting agent will arrange credit checks to be carried out on any prospective tenant and also references from the current employer and previous landlord.
 This process is often carried by out by an independent specialist credit referencing company.

 Appointing a managing agent to help manage your investment has many benefits.
 A full property management service will leave the letting agent to deal with all matters that arise, including any emergencies as well as manage the general upkeep of the property.
 This is an appealing choice for many landlords as the letting agent will deal with all the time consuming and often stressful day to day management of the property.
 This includes emergency repairs and scheduling property visits, liaising with utility suppliers and the local authority as well as arranging professional cleaning and deposit settlement, giving peace of mind that the property and tenants are in good hands.

-This degree of service will typically cost around 6% (plus VAT) of the rental income excluding letting service fees, which is paid on a monthly basis.
-Should ‘worst case’ scenarios arise such as infestations, leaks, gas, or electrical issues the managing agent will be available to deal with emergency work quickly.
+This degree of service will typically cost around 7.2% of the rental income excluding letting service fees, which is paid in line with the way the rent is paid, e.g. monthly, quarterly, six-monthly, etc. Should ‘worst case’ scenarios arise such as infestations, leaks, gas, or electrical issues the managing agent will be available to deal with emergency work quickly.

 Additional property management services

-Your managing agent may offer other property management services usually charged at an additional cost to the previously mentioned full management service.
-This service is generally flexible and can be tailored to the suit your requirements and may include:
+Your managing agent may offer other property management services charged at an additional cost to the previously mentioned full management service.
+These services can be more flexible and be tailored to suit your requirements: